Are Cleaning Wipes Safe?

 • Keep cleaning wipes away from other wipes meant to be used on skin to avoid mix-ups.

-• Look at ingredients before bringing wipes home.
+• Look at the list of ingredients and instructions for use before bringing wipes home.

 • Fluid can collect at the bottom of the container and pour out unexpectedly.
-Keep wipes away from children.
+Do not turn wipe containers upside down.

 This Really Happened

-An 8-year-old girl wiped her face with a Lysol® disinfectant wipe.
-She did not complain of any pain afterwards, but her face was a little red according to her mother, who called Poison Control for advice.
-The girl’s mother was advised to wash her daughter’s face with soap and water, and to apply a mild lotion to add moisture.
-By the following day, the redness had resolved.
+An 8-year-old girl wiped her face with a Lysol disinfectant wipe.
+She did not complain of any pain afterward, but her face was a little red, according to her mother, who called Poison Control for advice.
+The girl’s mother was told to wash the girl’s face with soap and water and to apply a mild lotion to add moisture.
+By the following day, the redness had disappeared.

 For More Information